-MAT 112 Precalculus
+MAT 112 Precalculus 5qh

-This course is an in-depth study of topics in algebra and trigonometry, which are essential for an understanding of calculus.
+This course is an in-depth study of topics in algebra and trigonometry which are essential for an understanding of calculus.
 Topics include the study of polynomial, rational, exponential, logarithmic, and trigonometric functions, and the conic sections.
-Prerequisite: By placement.
+(Credit may only be received for either MAT 112 or MAT 112A/112B.
+The combination of MAT 112A and MAT 112B is equivalent to MAT 112 for degree purposes or to satisfy prerequisite requirements.)
+Prerequisite: "C" or better in MAT 109 or by placement.